 CBD’s therapeutic value is already pretty well established.
-The compound has been proven to be an effective painkiller, sleep aid, and general anti-inflammatory.
+Research shows CBD can be an effective painkiller, sleep aid, and general anti-inflammatory.

 Its ability to reduce stress may prevent burnout.
 As a sleep aid, CBD may improve recovery times.
 Even the mechanism behind cannabidiol’s ability to quiet anxiety may lead to athletic benefits.

 Are you ready to discover how CBD could benefit you and your sports performance?

 Perhaps the single biggest benefit of CBD for athletes is stress reduction.